ojohnso3/Convolutional-Recurrent-Neural-Network/README.md

 I trained the model using gradient descent to optimize loss with respect to parameters of the encoder / decoder.

 ### Optimizations
-I incorporated a present reconstruction via a secondary decoder, and added predictive prior distribution as a KL divergence term to the loss function.
+First, I incorporated a present reconstruction via a second decoder and loss variable, Then, I added a predictive prior distribution that is trained through a second RNN and contributes to the loss function with a KL Divergence term.
+I combined these two optimizations into a third model, which is the version included in this repository.